 Q36.
 How Is Observer Coverage Paid For In The Partial Coverage Category?

-Observer coverage in the partial coverage category is funded through a system of fees based on the ex-vessel value of groundfish and halibut landed.
-Beginning in 2019, the funds from this fee will also be used to deploy Electronic Monitoring.
+Observer and Electronic monitoring deployment in the partial coverage category is funded through a system of fees based on the ex-vessel value of groundfish and halibut landed.
 NOAA Fisheries assesses a fee of 1.25% on the ex-vessel value of the landed groundfish and halibut in the partial coverage category.
 Fee proceeds are used to contract with an observer provider company (AIS Inc.) to deploy observers to vessels and processing plants that have been selected for observer coverage.
 In October 2019, the Council recommended increasing the observer fee to 1.65% and NOAA Fisheries published a proposed rule on March 9, 2020 (85 FR 13618).

 Vessels and processing plants in the full coverage category contract directly with permitted observer providers to obtain observer coverage on their vessel or at processing plants.